sdnts/prisma-playground/packages/lambda/README.md

 ### Development

-The `test` NPM script can be run to test out the lambda.
+The `test` NPM script can be run to run a Jest test that can be used to see if the lambda behaves correctly.
+NOTE: These are not real tests, it was just simplest to set Jest up for local development

 ### Deployment